 Fortunately, there’s good news.
 Even if you’ve experienced bone loss in the past, dental implants can be strategically placed at points in your mouth where they can anchor multi-tooth restorations.
 So even if one specific area may not be healthy enough for a dental implant, you may still qualify for implant treatment overall.

-If you think you’re ready for dental implants or you want to find out if you are, the next thing to do is to book an exam and dental implant consultation with Dr. Saunders.
+If you think you’re ready for dental implants or you want to find out if you are, the next thing to do is to book an exam and dental implant consultation with our doctors at PCE.

 During your visit, we’ll start out with a medical history review.
 We’ll need a good understanding of your overall health to make sure you qualify for dental implant surgery.
 Anything from recent medical procedures and hospitalizations to the exact dose of prescriptions and over-the-counter supplements you’re taking will be discussed.
 Please be sure to bring a list of medications that you’re taking.
 Although it may seem like none of this is applicable to your mouth, getting dental implants isn’t as simple as having your teeth cleaned.
 We need to be aware of any underlying conditions before evaluating your teeth, gums, and bone.